 You should call an electrician if:

-The circuit breaker keeps tripping
+The circuit breaker keeps tripping or will not reset

-You’ve ruled out faulty appliances
+You have ruled out faulty appliances

-There are signs of damage or overheating
+- There are signs of damage, overheating, buzzing or burning smells

 It’s not worth risking your safety.
 A qualified electrician can diagnose the issue and fix it properly.